deepika2k24/SWASTYA_AI/README.md

 4. Push to the branch
 5. Create a Pull Request
 ---
+⚖️ Licensed under the MIT License – applies to both the website code and related assets.

 ❤️ Made with care — advancing healthcare through collaboration and innovation.